 The Rule of Thirds

-Mixing different patterns sometime could lead to chaos but there lies a master key to rein the rampant elements.
+Mixing different patterns sometimes could lead to chaos but there lies a master key to reining the rampant elements.
 That is “complementing and responding”.
 Different patterns with various scales would make the space well-balanced and using responding shapes would make space look more cohesive.
 Find ways to blend your patterns together by subtle changes in color and shape rather than repetitious ones.

 What a terrific design!
 Adroitness in controlling the different patterns.
 A wool rug with geometric shapes of diamond and triangle in different colors is responded by the accent pillows with similar shapes and color hues.
 The wooden floor echoed by the wood shelf mounted on the wall, the coffee table in the middle with the same texture of the floor gives your eyes orderly layers to rest.
 The color of blue, red, white is all studded in the rug and the couch.
 The rug’s scales to the sofa and the accent pillow vary from big, medium, and small.
 Do you feel chaotic?
 Absolutely not.
 You can blend all your patterns into a tuned style.